Michael McDonald (comedian): Career

-Something So Right
+Early career

+McDonald made his television debut on Family Matters.
+He would guest star in such shows as Seinfeld (in two episodes playing two different parts), Just Shoot Me!, Scrubs and NewsRadio.
+He also made brief cameos in all three Austin Powers films.
+McDonald had a starring role with Will Forte and Nicole Sullivan on the short-lived MTV show Clone High as the voice of Gandhi.
 McDonald appeared as the lead Carly's assistant in the 1996 sitcom, first appearing in season one episode four, Something About a Family Photo.

 MADtv

 McDonald joined the cast of MADtv in 1998, eventually becoming the longest-standing cast member in the show's history (ten seasons).
-He performed several recurring characters, including Stuart Larkin, Rusty Miller, Marvin Tikvah, Sean Gidcomb, Bible Dude, the Depressed Persian Tow Truck Man, Fightin' Ron, and F. Michael McKrofsky of "Real M*********ing Talk" (replacing Andrew Daly's token white commentator in that sketch).
+He performed several recurring characters, including Stuart Larkin, Rusty Miller, Marvin Tikvah, Sean Gidcomb, Bible Dude, the Depressed Persian Tow Truck Man, Fightin' Ron, and F. Michael McKrofsky of "Real M*********ing Talk".
 After ten years on MADtv McDonald left the cast, but he was a contributing writer and director for the show's final season.
-McDonald was the last member of the cast to be hired in the 1990s, the last cast member to have been born in the 1960s, and the only cast member to have a "best of" dedicated to him.

-Directorial work
+Directing career

 In addition to directing numerous episodes of various TV series, McDonald also directed the 1994 film The Crazysitter and the 1995 film A Bucket of Blood.
-McDonald directed 12 episodes of Brooklyn 99.
+McDonald directed 12 episodes of Brooklyn Nine-Nine.
 He also directed the failed 2019 ABC pilot Unrelated.

-Cougar Town

 McDonald was also a writer, director, and producer of the ABC TV series Cougar Town.
-He directed a number of episodes of the show, including "Letting You Go", "Everything Man", "When a Kid Goes Bad", "Stop Dragging My Heart Around", and "Don't Come Around Here No More".
-McDonald also wrote the episode "Wake Up Time".

 Stand-up comedy

 McDonald has toured at stand-up comedy clubs across the country.
 His stand-up comedy special Michael McDonald: Model Citizen premiered on Showtime on October 9, 2010.
-Filmed in Orange County at the OC Pavilion, it has been described as "Part stand-up comedy, part one man show, this special is for anyone who – like Michael – finds humour in the strange world all around us."